 Title IV: Nutrition

 As a mandatory so-called “entitlement” program, fiscal conservatives consistently target SNAP for major budget cuts, and often propose stipulations like work training programs or drug testing for SNAP recipients.
+That is the case again in this negotiation, with those focused on budget-cutting seeking to make major funding cuts to SNAP and other nutrition programs and limit participation in programs.
 During negotiations for the 2014 farm bill, some even proposed removing this title altogether.
 Without this title, it is thought the alliance of rural and urban interests that come together to pass a farm bill each time would disperse, threatening the ability to get a farm bill passed altogether.
 However, as SNAP becomes more commonly utilized in rural areas, that concept is being challenged.
-Nationally, food stamp participation is highest overall among households in rural areas (16%) and small towns (16%) compared to metro counties (13%).
+Nationally, SNAP participation is now highest overall in rural areas (16% of households) and small towns (16% of households) compared to metro counties (13% of households).

 Title V: Credit

 To ensure that farmers had a steady stream of affordable, reliable credit, the Farm Credit Service was created in 1916.
 It later became known as the Farmers Home Administration (FmHA) and was consolidated into one of the functions of the Farm Service Agency (FSA).
 FSA offers direct loans and also guarantees loans provided by partner banks and farm credit institutions.
-Often known as the “lender of last resort,” FSA is a lifeline for farmers who don’t receive credit through commercial lenders, and the fate of the many programs it offers is determined in the Farm Bill.
+Often known as the “lender of last resort,” FSA is a lifeline for farmers who are not able to receive credit through commercial lenders, and the fate of the many programs it offers is determined by the Farm Bill.

 Title VI: Rural Development

-As the percentage of America’s rural population shrinks relative to the urban population, programs in this title help ensure that “public good” services like electricity, water, credit access and business development can thrive in rural settings.
-This includes everything from rural business loans to water sewage systems, housing programs and more.
+As the percentage of America’s rural population shrinks relative to the urban population, programs in this title help grow the rural economy and ensure that “public good” services like electricity, water, credit access and business development can thrive in rural settings.
+This includes everything from rural business loans to water sewage systems, rural broadband, housing programs and more.